seanbaxter/shaders/README.md

 in vec3 in_position_vs;
 ```

 How do you declare a uniform buffer?
 Simply use a `[[spirv::uniform]]` storage class on a namespace-scope object declaration.
-A `binding` attribute is also required.
+A `binding` attribute is also required, or can be passed as an operand of `spirv::uniform`.
 The shader uses the layout of the type according to the Itanium C++ ABI.
 This is different from the `std140` layout of GLSL.
 See the [layout](#layout) section for C++ attributes to arrange data members according to the `std140`, `std430` or `scalar` buffer layouts.

 The interface variables appear to be global variables, but they don't actually emit any storage on the host side.
 Fundamentally these declarations relate type with layout qualifiers and storage class.
 On the host, the user can't write to or read from any of these interface variables; you'd get an undefined symbol error.
 To change the data the uniform buffer refers to, use the appropriate Vulkan or OpenGL API with the interface variable's binding location.